SmaIIstars/myblog/source/_posts/vue2-vue3.md

 PatchFlag is roughly is divided into two types

-1. Greater than 0，it's an element that can be optimized and updated during patchVNode or render
+1. Greater than 0，it's an element that can be optimized and updated during patch VNode or render
 2. Less than 0, the element needs full diff

 In this way, the element that don't need to update will only be created by once,and directly reused when render